Does UnitedHealthcare Cover GLP-1 Medications?

 |---|---|---|---|

 | Ozempic (semaglutide) | Covered | Tier 3 (Preferred Brand) | Widely covered for type 2 diabetes across most UHC plans.
-OptumRx formulary.
-Prior auth required.
-Off-label weight loss prescribing generally not covered. |
+On the OptumRx covered drug list.
+Pre-approval required.
+Using it for weight loss (not FDA-approved for that) is generally not covered. |

 | Wegovy (semaglutide) | Varies | Tier 3-4 | FDA-approved for weight management.
-Available on many employer-sponsored plans.
-UHC has been expanding weight management coverage aggressively. |
+Available on many employer plans.
+UHC has been expanding weight management coverage significantly. |

 | Mounjaro (tirzepatide) | Covered | Tier 3 | Covered for type 2 diabetes.
-Strong formulary position due to clinical efficacy data.
-Off-label weight loss not covered. |
+Has a strong position on the covered drug list due to strong research results.
+Using it for weight loss (not FDA-approved for that) is not covered. |

 | Zepbound (tirzepatide) | Varies | Tier 3-4 | FDA-approved for weight management.
-Added to many UHC formularies in 2025.
+Added to many UHC covered drug lists in 2025.
 Coverage varies by employer plan. |

 | Saxenda (liraglutide) | Varies | Tier 4 | Limited coverage.
 Being phased out in favor of Wegovy and Zepbound. |

 | Compounded semaglutide | Not Covered | N/A | Not covered.
-UHC explicitly excludes compounded GLP-1 medications. |
+UHC specifically excludes compounded GLP-1 medications. |

 Prior Authorization